Calabozo: Sites of interest

-Guarico Reservoir: it serves as an irrigation system for an extensive rice-growing area, where it is known as the Guárico River Irrigation System.
+Guarico Reservoir: serves as an irrigation system for an extensive rice-growing area, where it is known as the Guárico River Irrigation System.
 This system is also used to control floods caused by extreme rainfall in the low plains or in the southern zone.
-Inaugurated in 1957 by president Marcos Pérez Jiménez, it is the largest made in Venezuela.
+Inaugurated in 1957 by President Marcos Pérez Jiménez, it is the largest reservoir made in Venezuela.